 - With your help, we will also begin calculating your damages.
 Our team will review your bills, receipts, medical records, prognoses, income history, and other documents to gauge the total economic loss you have sustained and will sustain as a result of the accident.
 When tallying your current and future economic losses, we will also factor in your non-economic losses, like pain and suffering, associated with your injury.

-- Once we know how much your claim is worth, we will send a demand letter to the defendant, requesting full and fair compensation.
+- Once we know how much your claim is worth, we will send a demand letter to the defendant requesting fair compensation.

-- We will review any offers the insurance company provides, counsel you whether they are fair and reasonable, and, if necessary, negotiate for a larger sum.
+- We will review any offers the insurance company provides, counsel you on whether they are fair and reasonable, and, if necessary, negotiate for a more significant sum.

-- Should you receive a fair offer, we can finalize the documents and await your settlement check.
+- We can finalize the documents and await your settlement check if you receive a fair offer.
 If we cannot reach a fair settlement or if the manufacturer or insurer tries to thwart liability or minimize your damages, we will take the case to court and continue fighting for a sufficient award.

-While you do not need a lawyer to file a defective product claim, it can be beneficial to have one in your corner.
-Big money manufacturers hire teams of defense attorneys to make their legal problems go away.
+While you do not need a lawyer to file a defective product claim, having one in your corner can be beneficial.
+Big-money manufacturers hire teams of defense attorneys to make their legal problems go away.
 They typically deny responsibility and either pin the blame on the consumer or offer lowball settlements to avoid expensive payouts and negative press.

 Most people simply don’t have the legal knowledge, time, or inclination to fight these types of claims.
 Keep in mind that the above description of the claims process is very simplified—claims often become exceptionally complex and tangential.
 Without counsel, you might give up too easily, make mistakes with the legal process, or settle for far less than what your case is actually worth.